Frequently Asked Questions

 The Hide-A-Hose Retractable Hose System harnesses the suction from the Power Unit (usually installed in the garage) to retract the hose back into the PVC tubing hidden within the walls, attic, and floor joists, of your home.

-As long as there is access to an attic or crawl space, the system can be installed in most homes.
-Your local installer would need to visit your home to make sure it can be done.
+As long as there is access to an attic or crawl space, the Hide-A-Hose system can be installed in most homes.
+Your local dealer can offer an analysis of your home to make sure it is suitable for a Hide-A-Hose system.

 Can you retrofit an existing central vacuum system?